stephabauva/full_stack_python_javascript/README.md

 --create an urls.py in the api folder and link the api view class to a url -include api url to the project urls file -> path('api/', include('api.urls'))

-FrontEnd: Adding a frontend app with React
+FrontEnd: Adding a frontend app with React:
 -start django app frontend
 -in settings.py, add the frontend app in INSTALLED_APPS --> 'frontend.apps.FrontendConfig'
 -cd frontend